ccp-eva/tuto_classification/README.md

 ``` bash
 conda install -c anaconda pillow=6.1
 ```
-- images are 90° clockwise rotated: not an error.
-Internal rotation of the device is not taken into with some librairies.
 - Error showing image opencv when running script 4 with camera.
 ``` bash
 cv2.error: OpenCV(3.4.2) /tmp/build/80754af9/opencv-suite_1535558553474/work/modules/highgui/src/window.cpp:632: error: (-2:Unspecified error) The function is not implemented.
 Rebuild the library with Windows, GTK+ 2.x or Carbon support.
 If you are on Ubuntu or Debian, install libgtk2.0-dev and pkg-config, then re-run cmake or configure script in function 'cvShowImage'